JdPope/React-Glossary/Definitions.md

 A JS framework with a specific way for designing and structuring a JS app, it offers both performance and composition benefits through its virtual DOM and JS extension, JSX.

 ### virtual DOM
+The virtual DOM is a programming concept where an ideal("virtual") representation of a UI is kept in memory and synched with the real DOM.
+This is what enables React to be declarative meaning you can tell React what you want the UI to look like (the virtual DOM) and it will make the actual DOM match it without you having to do the manual DOM manipulation required in vanilla J.S.

 ### Babel
 A transpiler that converts JSX into vanilla JS.

 ### Webpack
+An open-source JavaScript module bundler.

 ### JSX
 An extension of vanilla JS similar to html, it follows a declarative writing structure meaning you can express what you want the UI to look like and JSX will take care of the rest.